sigma-epsilon/sigmaepsilon.mesh/docs/source/index.rst

         User Guide
         ^^^^^^^^^^

-        The user guide provides in-depth information on the key concepts of NumPy with useful background information and explanation.
+        The user guide provides a more detailed walkthrough of the library, touching the key features with useful background information and explanation.

         +++